rock-gazebo/package_set/README.md

 method of installation is to use OSRF's APT packages listed [on the Gazebo website](http://gazebosim.org).

-The package set selects a default Gazebo version (as simulation/gazebo), you can override it in your own build configuration by adding an `autoproj/overrides.d/gazebo-default.osdeps` file.
+The package set currently selects **Gazebo 8**, which requires the APT source above.

+You can override this choice in your own build configuration by adding an `autoproj/overrides.d/gazebo-default.osdeps` file.
 You will need to pick the corresponding sdformat version at the same time, e.g.